mikramarc/book_notes/effective_c++.md

 **TLDR:**
 - **To prevent resource leaks, use RAII objects that acquire resources in their constructors and release them in the destructors**
 - **There are some commonly used RAII classes like std::shared_ptr, std::unique_ptr, etc.**

+### Item 14: Carefully think about copying behavior in resource-managing classes

+- another example of resource to be managed is locking and unlocking mutexes
+- if RAII object copied, you should choose one of the following: prohibit copying (declare copying operations private), reference-count to underlying resource (you can use shared_ptr for that), copy the underlying resource (deep copy - should copy both object and the resource it wraps), transfer ownership of the underlying resource (e.g. auto_ptr)
+- shared_ptr allows specification of a "deleter" - a function or function object to be called when the reference count goes to zero

+**TLDR:**
+- **Copying of RAII object means also copying managed resource, so copying behavior of the resources should determin the copying behavior of the RAII object**
+- **Common copying behaviors - forbid copying, reference count, deep copy and ownership transfer**